EighteenZi/rocksdb_wiki/RocksJava-API-TODO.md

   1. Analyze which one of the comparator implementations is performing better either `DirectComparator` or `Comparator`
   2. Outline a proper way to use Custom-C++-Comparators with RocksJava.
   3. Remove everything but one Comparator implementation.
 Depending on the analysis listed above.
-  4. Document the Performance penalties in related JavaDoc.
+  4. Document the performance penalties in related JavaDoc.
   5. `FindShortestSeparator`and `FindShortSuccessor` shall only do something if the Java method is implemented.
 What`s currently not the case.

 2. Rework `WBWIIterator` to use both `Slice` and `DirectSlice` (see above).